 recovery is in place.
 The market expects that returns for cash investments will

-be low for the foreseeable future, and there is a very high risk that returns
+be low for the foreseeable future.
+There's also a very high risk that returns

 could be lower than inflation over the long-term.